Donate

 What Causes Asbestosis?

-Exposure to high levels of asbestos fibers is what causes asbestosis to develop.
-The airborne fibers and dust can become trapped in the alveoli (tiny air sacs in the lung at the end of the airways), where they irritate and scar the lung tissue.
-Since asbestosis is a progressive disease (meaning it gets worse over time), symptoms may not develop for up to 20 years after exposure.
-By this time the asbestos has significantly scarred the lung tissue, making it stiff and unable to expand normally.
+Asbestosis is caused by exposure to high levels of asbestos fibers.
+The airborne fibers and dust can become trapped in the alveoli (tiny air sacs in the lung at the end of the airways) or can migrate to the lining outside of the lung (called the pleura).
+The fibers can irritate the lung and cause swelling or scarring inside or around the lung.
 Smoking can increase the amount of damage done by asbestos and speed up the progression of the disease.

-You can find more information about risk factors and work rules designed to protect workers against asbestos in the Occupational Safety and Health Administration (OSHA) website.
+You can find more information about risk factors and work rules designed to protect workers against asbestos on the Occupational Safety and Health Administration (OSHA) website.